12 Things You Need to Know Before Driving Abroad

 Here's the 12 Things You Need to Know

 1. You May Want to Look into the International Driving Permit (IDP): Many countries require an International Driving Permit in addition to your national driving license.
 The IDP is a translation of your license and is recognized in over 150 countries.
 Check the requirements of the destination country.
 An International Driving Permit can be obtained at you local AAA office.
-We've never gotten one though and haven't had any problems.
-Get more details here.
+We haven't gotten one in the past, but next time we drive internationally, we will be checking the travel.state.gov website for our destination and checking to see if we will need one when driving there.
+You can get more details about an International Driving Permit here.

 2. Know the Local Driving Laws and Regulations: Familiarize yourself with the driving laws of the countries you plan to visit.
 This includes speed limits, traffic signs, and local driving customs, such as which side of the road to drive on.
 You can do that with Tripiamo.
 You'll learn the Laws and Regulations in an interactive way for the country you'll be visiting while also getting to watch a car driving in that country in those situations.
 Check out the guides here.